-- 1. In forming holograms two sets of waves are involved. - 2.
-A copper wire was capable of carrying much less information than a fiber wire can do. - 3.
-Laser installation can't be started without having been previously adjusted. - 4.
-Our using the lens to tunnel the light pulses into the fiber-optic medium was accepted by everybody.
+1. In forming holograms two sets of waves are involved.

+2. A copper wire was capable of carrying much less information than a fiber wire can do.

+3. Laser installation can't be started without having been previously adjusted.

+4. Our using the lens to tunnel the light pulses into the fiber-optic medium was accepted by everybody.

-- 5. The new formula of glass is worth considering to reduce light loss. - 6.
-In 1948, Gabor succeeded in producing a two-step imaging process which later was called holography. - 7.
-Using fiber optic cable and advances in optoelectronic devices permitted the scientist and his students to design a system with a diameter less then 1 cm and a length less than 1.3 cm.
+5. The new formula of glass is worth considering to reduce light loss.

+6. In 1948, Gabor succeeded in producing a two-step imaging process which later was called holography.

+7. Using fiber optic cable and advances in optoelectronic devices permitted the scientist and his students to design a system with a diameter less then 1 cm and a length less than 1.3 cm.

 Exercise 5.
-Translate the sentences paying attention to the Gerund and Participles.
+Translate the sentences into Russian.
+Point out the Complex Subject.